Don't Rush To Flush

 The series explores common misconceptions about what can and can’t be flushed down the toilet, tipped down the sink or poured onto the lawn.

 The reality is that when toxic and non-biodegradable waste items are flushed down the drain, they can result in sewage overflows and broken or exploding pipes.
 Chemicals, fuel and oil emptied on the ground can contaminate drinking water.

 The third video in our three part series is focusing on the correct way to dispose of fuel and oil.
 Did you know that incorrect disposal of fuel and oil can lead to contaminated drinking water?
-Find out the correct way to dispose of these items by viewing our latest video.
-Please visit Council's waste disposal services page if you would like more information on how to dispose of waste.
+To find out the correct way to dispose of these items view our latest video.
+For further information please see Council's waste disposal services page and How to avoid chemical contamination of your water supply (PDF 127 KB) fact sheet.

 The second video in our three part series is out now so take a look to find out what can be safely flushed down the sink.
 Find out how to dispose of hazardous chemicals through Council's waste disposal services.

 The first instalment of our three-part video series looks at the issue surrounding wet wipes and blocked pipes.